- Programs and Degrees

 My proudest moments are when our students graduate and go onto jobs within the industry.
 I am proud that I had some small part in their future.

-— Michele Smith, Associate Professor of Equine Studies
+— Michele Smith, Adjunct Professor of Equine Studies

 My proudest moment working in this program would have to be seeing my graduates go out in the industry and make a difference.
 I have graduates that own their own facilities and train show horses for amateurs of all ages.
 It is such a proud moment when the students walk across the stage at graduation to see how much they have matured since they came to William Woods University … and then to see them succeed in the business is just incredible.